mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 For example there may be 2 homepages which are being A/B tested - if both homepages **sb.landing_page_title = Homepage** the logic in the code will pick them both.
 The landing page needs to be as follows: **sb.landing_page_title=Homepage** and **sb.landing_page_title=Home**

 To get around handling messy, unpredictable URL extensions and query strings, using **sb.landing_page_title** is the saffest bet.
 No matter how messy the URL query string gets with ads, campaigns, or tracking UTM's, the title stays exactly the same.
-It acts as a clean, unified bucket that catches 100% of homepage variations in one line of code.
+It acts as a clean, unified bucket that catches 100% of homepage traffic data in one line of code.

 ## STRATEGIC PAGE GROUPING ARCHITECTURE & FUNNEL TENSION